-- ✓ identify the ways in which your interests and goals align with those of the people you meet, - ✓ actively listen to figure out what the others need, - ✓ connect them with the people and / or information that can help them without any expectation of reciprocity,
+- ✓ identify the ways in which your interests and goals align with those of the people you meet, - ✓ actively listen to figure out what the others need, - connect them with the people and / or information that can help them without any expectation of reciprocity,

-- √ follow through on the commitments you've made to people in your network, - ✓ and keep in touch.
+- ✓ follow through on the commitments you've made to people in your network, - ✓ and keep in touch.

-(For more information: 6 Things You Must Do Before Your Next Networking Event.)
+(For more information: Follow These Steps to Prepare for Your Next Networking Event.)